nadpierre/stm-transit-delay-prediction/README.md

 ## Description

-The objective of this project is to build a machine learning model that predicts the STM transit delays in seconds with the best accuracy.
+The goal of this project is to build a machine learning model that predicts the STM transit delays in seconds with the best accuracy.

 ## Dataset

 ### Source

-The data comes from three different sources:
+The data was collected from April 27<sup>th</sup> to May 8<sup>th</sup>.
+It comes from three different sources:

-- [STM Website](https://www.stm.info/en/info/networks/bus): Route types through web scraping.
+- [STM Bus Lines Web Page](https://www.stm.info/en/info/networks/bus): Route types collected with web scraping.
-- [STM General Transit Feed Specification (GTFS)](https://www.stm.info/en/about/developers): Real-time trip updates and schedules.
+- [STM General Transit Feed Specification (GTFS)](https://www.stm.info/en/about/developers): Real-time trip updates and schedules fetched hourly.
 - [Open-Meteo API](https://open-meteo.com/en/docs): Weather archive and forecast.

 ### Description